eddie-energy/eddie/docs/3-extending/region-connector/api.md

 It provides information regarding the start and end of the validated historical data.
 For more detailed information on the permission request regarding the permission process model see [permission requests](../../2-integrating/integrating.md#permission-requests).

-Furthermore, a permission request contains [data source information](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/api/agnostic/DataSourceInformation.html).
-The data source information identifies the PA that manages the permission and the MDA that is used to request data from.
+Furthermore, a permission request contains [data source information](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/api/agnostic/DataSourceInformation.html), which identifies the PA that manages the permission and the MDA that is used to request data from.

 #### `MeterReadingPermissionRequest`

-The [`MeterReadingPermissionRequest`](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/api/agnostic/process/model/MeterReadingPermissionRequest.html) extends the permission request interface.
-It adds a method to request the latest meter reading.
+The [`MeterReadingPermissionRequest`](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/api/agnostic/process/model/MeterReadingPermissionRequest.html) extends the permission request interface by adding a method to request the latest meter reading.
-This is useful for permission requests that are active in the future.
-The validated historical data is not yet available, so it is possible to save the latest meter reading, in other words, the latest data that was received for a specific permission request.
-This value can be used for the next time, when data is requested.
+This is useful for permission requests that are active in the future, i.e. validated historical data is not yet available.
+It is possible to save the latest data that was received for a specific permission request, which can be reused for the next data request.

 ### Database access to Permission Requests

-Permission requests have to be loaded from a database.
+Permission requests have to be loaded from a database, for which there are several interfaces.
 For the recommended way to persist permission requests see [internal architecture](./internal-architecture.md).
-There are several interfaces for loading permission requests from the database.
 Some [shared functionality](./shared-functionality.md) might need a specific interface to work.

 - [